smck83/expurgate/README.md

  2. The expurgate-rblsdnsd container is the DNS server listening on UDP/53
  3. \(OPTIONAL\) Use [dnsdist](https://dnsdist.org/) as a load balancer in front of rbldnsd to handle DDoS and support both UDP/53 + TCP/53

-To keep the solution lightweight, no database is used to track changes and source records are stored in another obfuscated or hidden TXT record.
-This also means when the expurgate-resolver script runs it will regenerate ALL config files which rbldnsd will automatically pickup.
+To keep the solution lightweight, no database or frontend UI is used, although these could be added to future version.
+Source records are stored in another obfuscated or hidden TXT record using a subdomain.
+This also means when the expurgate-resolver script runs it will regenerate config files when changes are detected which rbldnsd will automatically pickup.

 # How do I run it?